Hearables: Current developments

 In May 2014 the British daily newspaper The Guardian reported on an information leak claiming that Apple Inc. had recently started to break into the wearables market by equipping their standard headphones with health monitoring features.
 However the article uncovered the unofficial source's information as totally fabricated.
 In September 2016, Apple made several announcements that could further propel the hearables market.
 One was the removal of the 3.5mm audio jack from the iPhone, which was denigrated by many.
 However, it fundamentally changed the dynamics of the market for wireless headphones.
 Two additional announcements were a new wireless chip allowing them to enter the world of hearables by launching their own brand of earbuds, known as Airpods.

 A company, "United Sciences", founded in 2009, has developed a digital ear scanner which is used to make custom shaped hearables.
 Every individual has differently shaped ears and a custom shaped hearable provides comfort for long term wear.
 They are rumoured to have partnered with Google to develop custom shaped hearable for measuring pulse oxygenation, EEG, heart rate and for Brain computer interface.

 In November, 2016, Vinci smart headphones were first seen on Kickstarter and successfully raised nearly $1M.
 The Vinci smart headphones integrate AI virtual assistant that manages users' music requests and other online services such as Spotify, Amazon Music, navigation on maps and search on Wiki.
 It also supports direct call for Amazon Alexa for voice services.
 It is the first of kind that combines a HiFi music player, a 32G local storage, voice recognition, activity tracking and biometric sensors (like heart rate).
 The Vinci smart headphones use a combination of touch, gesture and voice to provide a streamlined music listening experience.
 Vinci headphones carry an internal dual-core CPU thus no phones are needed when users go for a run or work out in a gym.

 The NPD Group, which tracks retail sales in the US, has reported in June 2016 that the overall value of wireless headphone sales in the US overtook that of wired headphones, paving the way for a major hearable explosion.
 Now more than 50 hearable devices exist or are in crowdfunding stages to be brought to market.

+In 2024, Nature Electronics reported on noise-canceling headsets that can create sound bubbles around the wearer.
+These devices combine artificial intelligence with noise-canceling technology to create customizable auditory zones—known as sound bubbles—that let users focus on speakers within a designated area around them while suppressing sounds outside it.